jewel/clearskies/PROTOCOL.md

 A SHA1 hash of the file tree needs to be made of the entire file tree, which is why all systems must handle files in a consistent manner.
-The list of files is sort alphanumerically (the byte representations of the paths should be sent in UTF8 order) then hashed in the following order, separated by null bytes.
+The list of files is sorted alphanumerically (the byte representations of the paths should be sent in UTF8 order) then hashed in the following order, separated by null bytes.

 * file path as UTF8 string